 Consider, at all times, what is in the best interests of the child;

-Know how to respond to a pupil who discloses abuse through delivery of ‘Working together to Safeguard Children’ (2019), and ‘What to do if you are worried a child is being Abused’ (2015);
+Know how to respond to a pupil who discloses abuse or neglect through delivery of ‘Working together to Safeguard Children’ (2019), and ‘What to do if you are worried a child is being Abused’ (2015). including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals

+Understand The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation

-Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or Children’s Social Care.
+Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or Children’s Social care

+.

+Understand the process for making referrals to local authority children’s social care and for statutory assessments that may follow a referral, including the role they might be expected to play

 Are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
 In some cases staff may act as the Lead Professional in Early Help Cases.